Sangramsingkayte/VBx/README.md

 More details about the full recipe in\
 F. Landini, J. Profant, M. Diez, L. Burget: [Bayesian HMM clustering of x-vector sequences (VBx) in speaker diarization: theory, implementation and analysis on standard tasks](https://arxiv.org/abs/2012.14952)

-If you are interested in the original version of VBx (prepared for the Second DIHARD Challenge), please refer to the [corresponding branch](https://github.com/BUTSpeechFIT/VBx/tree/v1.0_DIHARDII).\
-If you are interested in the VBx recipe prepared for the track 4 of VoxSRC-20 Challenge (on VoxConverse), please refer to the [corresponding branch](https://github.com/BUTSpeechFIT/VBx/tree/v1.1_VoxConverse2020).

 ## Usage
-To run the recipe, execute the run scripts for the different datasets with the corresponding parameters.
+I run the recipe, execute the run scripts for the different datasets with the corresponding parameters.
 Please refer to the scripts for more details.
-The CALLHOME and DIHARD II recipes require the corresponding datasets and the paths need to be provided.
-For AMI, the recordings need to be downloaded (for free) but the VAD segments and reference rttms are obtained from [our proposed setup](https://github.com/BUTSpeechFIT/AMI-diarization-setup).
+The CALLHOME recipes require the corresponding datasets and the paths need to be provided.

 This repository has x-vector extractors already trained to function as a standalone recipe.
 However, the recipes for training the extractors can be found [here](https://github.com/phonexiaresearch/VBx-training-recipe).